ivan-guerra/programmador.com/content/posts/gpio-driven-synchronization.md

 other set low.

 Speaking of GPIO configuration, many of the pins on the BBB support multiple functions.
-Chapter 6 of the book "Exploring BeagleBone"[^2] gives nice coverage of how to configure the GPIOs on the BBB.
+Chapter 6 of the book ["Exploring BeagleBone"][3] gives nice coverage of how to configure the GPIOs on the BBB.
 Verify `P9_15` and `P9_23` are free.
 You must configure the pins as GPIO with internal pull down resistors enabled (mux mode 7). **If you choose to use different pins, make sure you configure